Yishak-Ali/AdventureWorks-Business-Analytics/README.md

 ## Data Source

-The data utilized for this project is available at this [Github repository](https://github.com/lorint/AdventureWorks-for-Postgres?tab=readme-ov-file) which provides the scripts needed to set up the OLTP part of the database for Postgres.
+The data used for this project is available at this [Github repository](https://github.com/lorint/AdventureWorks-for-Postgres?tab=readme-ov-file), which provides the scripts needed to set up the OLTP database for Postgres.

 The orignal sample data for AdventureWorks was created and made accessible by Microsoft for training and testing their stack (e.g. MS SQL Server) but has since been adopted for other applications like Postgres, as is the case here.